themichaelbender/demos/blogs/get-command.md

 Alias           Add-AdlStoreItemContent                            0.5.0      Az.DataLakeStore
 Alias           Add-AdlStoreTrustedIdProvider                      0.5.0      Az.DataLakeStore
 Alias           Add-AdlStoreVirtualNetworkRule                     0.5.0      Az.DataLakeStore
+...
 ```

 This displays a few things of importance:
 - CommandType is the type of command.
 These include alias, function, and cmdlet commands currently installed.
-- Name is self explanatory, and is what you invoke to run the command
+- Name is self explanatory, and is what you invoke to run the command.
-- Version is the current version you have installed
+- Version is the current version of the command you have installed.
-- Source is the module that includes the command
+- Source is the module that includes the command.

-Let's say you want to find just Functions in the console.
-To do this, you simply add the **-commandtype** parameter with a value of **function** and it produces a list of functions only.
+Let's say you want to find just functions in the console.
+To do this, you simply add the `-commandtype` parameter with a value of `function` and it produces a list of functions only.
 ```
 PS C:\Users\mibender> get-command -CommandType Function